huggingface/hf-endpoints-documentation/docs/source/engines/tgi.md

 > [!CAUTION]
 > Text Generation Inference is in [maintenance mode](https://huggingface.co/docs/text-generation-inference/index) as of 12/11/2025.
 This means that only pull requests for minor bug fixes, documentation improvements, and lightweight maintenance tasks will be accepted.
 >
-> For Inference Endpoints, we recommend using either [vLLM](https://huggingface.co/docs/inference-endpoints/engines/vllm) or [SGLang](https://huggingface.co/docs/inference-endpoints/engines/sglang) as alternatives.
+> For Inference Endpoints, we recommend using our available inference engine options, such as [vLLM](https://huggingface.co/docs/inference-endpoints/engines/vllm) or [SGLang](https://huggingface.co/docs/inference-endpoints/engines/sglang), as alternatives.
 >
 > Below is a quick migration guide if you already have an Inference Endpoint deployed with TGI.